 </data>

-The logic is that you have to get the distinct values from Header, and then for all these distinct values select all element from this particular value, in this sample all element that has AAA in Header and then all BBB.
+The logic is that you have to get the distinct values from the Header, and then for all these distinct values, select all elements from this particular value.
+In this sample, all element that has AAA in the Header, and then all elements that have BBB.

 The map looks like this: